ThisisSaron/Mini-File-System-Demo/README.txt

             Given a path, open the file from the correct directory.
             You will need to use the helper function splitname()

-    3. File Reading and Writing
+    3. File Reading and Writing --> NEED TO BE DONE, PROBABLY GOING TO BE A PAIN

         The read_file() and write_file() functions allow reading and writing data to the file system.
 These functions interact with blocks of the block device,